mo1ein/jobname/src/hamkaran-system.md

 - What is OOP concepts that go don't have it?

-- How we use encapsulation concept in go?
+- How do we use the encapsulation concept in Go?

 - What is garbage collector?

 - Waht is stack and differences between heap?

-- Have you experience with async or paralellism stuffs?
+- Do you have experience with asynchronous or parallelism concepts?

-- What is difference between concurrency & parallelism?
+- What is the difference between concurrency & parallelism?

 - How can send data between processes?

 - Explain call by reference & call by value.

-- What is race condition and how can handle it?
+- What is a race condition, and how can it be handled?

 - Suppose we used other service that has error how can handle it?

-- When we should use panic?
+- When should we use panic?

 - It is reliable recovering a panic?